jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 To watch the progress and see any build errors, check on the build status using one of the following
 approaches:

-- Go to your repo's level root in Github.
+- Go to your repo's level root in GitHub.
 Under the most recent commit (near the top) you’ll see a status symbol next to the commit message.
 Click the tick or _X_, then click _details_.
 - Go to the repo's _Actions_ tab and click on a workflow run.